mealaud/mealaud.github.io/content/hobbies/writing/nothing-is-beautiful.md

 My nothings are sweet and delightful.
 {{%nl%}}
-Their beauty overwhelms as the clouds reflect off the rippling water in front.
+Their beauty overwhelms as the clouds reflect off the rippling water in front of me.